Optical mouse: Early optical mice

 The optical mouse ultimately sold with the Xerox STAR office computer used an inverted sensor chip packaging approach patented by Lisa M. Williams and Robert S. Cherry of the Xerox Microelectronics Center.

+The Mouse Systems (Kirsch) design was commercialised and sold in PC compatible form by the company itself alongside variants rebranded for OEM use with Sun Microsystems workstations and by Data General.

 Modern optical mice

 Optical sensor

 Modern surface-independent optical mice work by using an optoelectronic sensor (essentially, a tiny low-resolution video camera) to take successive images of the surface on which the mouse operates.
 As computing power grew cheaper, it became possible to embed more powerful special-purpose image-processing chips in the mouse itself.
 This advance enabled the mouse to detect relative motion on a wide variety of surfaces, translating the movement of the mouse into the movement of the cursor and eliminating the need for a special mouse-pad.
 A surface-independent coherent light optical mouse design was patented by Stephen B. Jackson at Xerox in 1988.

 Xerox's inventions were never massively commercially exploited, however, and optical mice would remain elusive in the personal computer market until Microsoft released the IntelliMouse with IntelliEye and IntelliMouse Explorer in 1999.
 These mice used technology developed by Hewlett-Packard under their Agilent Technologies subsidiary (see below).
 These mice worked on almost any surface, and represented a welcome improvement over mechanical mice, which would pick up dirt, track capriciously, invite rough handling, and need to be taken apart and cleaned frequently.
 Other manufacturers soon followed Microsoft's lead, including Apple for their Pro Mouse, using components manufactured by Agilent (once they spun off from HP), and over the next several years mechanical mice became obsolete.

 The technology underlying the modern optical computer mouse is known as digital image correlation, a technology pioneered by the defense industry for tracking military targets.
 A simple binary-image version of digital image correlation was used in the 1980 Lyon optical mouse.
 Optical mice use image sensors to image naturally occurring texture in materials such as wood, cloth, mouse pads and Formica.
 These surfaces, when lit at a grazing angle by a light emitting diode, cast distinct shadows that resemble a hilly terrain lit at sunset.
 Images of these surfaces are captured in continuous succession and compared with each other to determine how far the mouse has moved.